Apostrophe: Entering apostrophes

-More recently, the standard use of the typographic apostrophe is becoming more common on the Web due to the wide adoption of the Unicode text encoding standard, higher-resolution displays, and advanced anti-aliasing of text in modern operating systems.
-Because typewriter apostrophes are now often automatically converted to typographic apostrophes by word processing and desktop publishing software, the typographic apostrophe does often appear in documents produced by non-professionals, albeit sometimes incorrectly—see the section "Smart Quotes" below.

-XML (and hence XHTML) defines an &apos; character entity reference for the ASCII typewriter apostrophe. &apos; is officially supported in HTML since HTML 5.
-It is not defined in HTML 4 despite all the other predefined character entities from XML being defined.
-If it cannot be entered literally in HTML, a numeric character reference could be used instead, such as &#x27; or &#39;.
+XML (and hence XHTML) defines an &apos; character entity reference for the ASCII typewriter apostrophe.
+This entity reference is officially supported in HTML since HTML 5.

-In the HTML entity &rsquo; the rsquo is short for right single quo'tation mark.

 Smart quotes

-To make typographic apostrophes easier to enter, word processing and publishing software often convert typewriter apostrophes to typographic apostrophes during text entry (at the same time converting opening and closing single and double quotes to their standard left-handed or right-handed forms).
+To make punctuation apostrophes easier to enter, word processing and publishing software often convert typewriter apostrophes to punctuation apostrophes during text entry (at the same time converting opening and closing single and double quotes to their standard left-handed or right-handed forms).
 A similar facility may be offered on web servers after submitting text in a form field, e.g. on weblogs or free encyclopedias.
 This is known as the smart quotes feature; apostrophes and quotation marks that are not automatically altered by computer programs are known as dumb quotes.

 Such conversion is not always correct.
 Smart quotes features often incorrectly convert a leading apostrophe to an opening quotation mark (e.g., in abbreviations of years: ‘29 rather than the correct ’29 for the years 1929 or 2029 (depending on context); or ‘twas instead of ’twas as the archaic abbreviation of it was).
-Smart quote features also often fail to recognise situations when a prime rather than an apostrophe is needed; for example, incorrectly rendering the latitude 49° 53′ 08″ as 49° 53’ 08”.
+Smart quote features also often fail to recognise situations when a prime rather than an apostrophe is needed; for example, incorrectly rendering the latitude 49° 08″ as 49° 53’ 08”.

 In Microsoft Word it is possible to turn smart quotes off (in some versions, by navigating through Tools, AutoCorrect, AutoFormat as you type, and then unchecking the appropriate option).
 Alternatively, typing Control-Z (for Undo) immediately after entering the apostrophe will convert it back to a typewriter apostrophe.
-In Microsoft Word for Windows, holding down the Control key while typing two apostrophes will produce a single typographic apostrophe.
+In Microsoft Word for Windows, holding down the Control key while typing two apostrophes will produce a single punctuation apostrophe.